Qiaopi: History

-The Qiaopi trade is similar to how postal and remittance systems work today.
+The qiaopi trade was similar to how postal and remittance systems work today.
 It can be considered a "private mail delivery system".
-The system transcends national borders and various Chinese ethnic groups.
-It is possible to trace the origins of the Qiaopi can be traced to the time of the Ming Dynasty during the reign of Jiajing.
-Some sources have argued that Qiaopi had existed even before the Ming Dynasty.
-Early Qiaopi were said to have originated from areas in the Philippines and Thailand, where letters were sent together with silver by overseas Chinese back to China.
+The system transcended national borders and various Chinese ethnic groups.
+It is possible to trace the origins of the qiaopi to the time of the Ming Dynasty during the reign of Jiajing.
+Some sources have argued that qiaopi had existed even before the Ming Dynasty.
+Early qiaopi were said to have originated from areas in the Philippines and Thailand, where letters were sent together with silver by overseas Chinese back to China.
 Overall, it is believed that qiaopi originated from “Southeast Asia in the 17th century.”
 It has been argued that the delivery of qiaopi arose independently and “fairly randomly” in various oversea Chinese communities.
-This was largely “opportunistic” in nature given how it leveraged on the convenience of fellow kinsmen travelling back to China to transport the qiaopi.
-In the early days of the qiaopi trade, most if not all of the shuike were “first-generation emigrants” who have close ties with the various oversea Chinese communities related to their clan or ethnic group.
+It is was largely “opportunistic” in nature, relying on the willingness of fellow kinsmen travelling back to China to transport the qiaopi.
+In the early days of the qiaopi trade, most if not all of the shuike were “first-generation emigrants” who had close ties with overseas Chinese communities related to their clan or ethnic group.
 Some shuike did not have such ties to a diasporic community or a community back in China and would need to have someone who would guarantee their conduct.
 Ties of kinship were very important given that shuike were unwilling to bring shame to the name of their clan by conducting themselves improperly or illegally.